lanl-aea/turbo-turtle/docs/gui.rst

 .. warning::

-   Modifying your local python environment can have unexpected consiquences.
+   Modifying your local python environment can have unexpected consequences.
 Proceed with caution.

 In order for the turbo-turtle Abaqus python API to be importable, the package parent directory must be on your ``PYTHONPATH``.
 This can be achived in several ways: